berniegach/socoles-grader/README.md

 docker compose up -d
 ```

+You can now access the webapp at http://localhost:3000

 ## 🚀 Manual Quick Start
 If you prefer to build and run outside of Docker, follow these steps: